Our service charter

 You can provide feedback by completing an online feedback form.

-Complaints concerning corruption, misconduct and unethical behaviour should be reported to Integrity and Professional Standards using online feedback form.
+Report complaints concerning corruption, misconduct and unethical behaviour to Integrity and Professional Standards using our online feedback form.

-The Department takes reports made by the community seriously.
-If you are aware of suspicious activity such as someone who might be working illegally, have no right to be in Australia or is potentially involved in smuggling or other criminal activities, we want to hear from you.
-To report suspicious behaviours, visit our Report something suspicious page.
+Report something suspicious if you are aware of suspicious activity such as someone who might be working illegally, have no right to be in Australia or is potentially involved in smuggling or other criminal activities.

 Need help contacting us?